arpan7sarkar/learn-dude/README.md

 ## 🙏 Acknowledgments

-- **OpenAI** for providing the GPT API that powers our course generation
+- **GeminiAI** for providing the GPT API that powers our course generation
 - **YouTube** for their comprehensive video content and API
 - **Next.js Team** for the amazing React framework
 - **Vercel** for seamless deployment and hosting